 Let’s see how a well-organized Chart of Accounts could have made a huge difference.

-She groaned inside because she knew that she was going to have to disappoint him (again!), but did her best to maintain a calm exterior.
+Remember Marcia’s original reactions and response?
+(She groaned inside because she knew that she was going to have to disappoint him (again!)…)

-Instead, Marcia could have been able to respond to David’s request like this:
+A new story: Instead, Marcia could have been able to respond to David’s request like this:

 “Sure thing.
 I’ll get that info emailed to you right away.”

 David saw the email on his phone as he headed into his favorite taco place for lunch.
-He pulled up the report on his smartphone and reviewed it as he ate his Tacos al Pastor; then he called the marketing guru to confirm his spot in the program.
+He pulled up the report on his smartphone and reviewed it as he ate his Tacos al Pastor.
+Then, he called the marketing guru to confirm his spot in the program.

-This is a very simple example of how a well-organized Chart of Accounts can help companies quickly access not only marketing data, but can yield all types of critical information; information that can help them manage every facet of their company.
+This is a very simple example of how a well-organized Chart of Accounts can help companies quickly access not only marketing data but can yield all types of critical information, information that can help them manage every facet of their company.

 So, if the only thing you do after reading this post is to set up a logically designed and grouped Quickbooks Chart of Accounts, you’ll likely be miles ahead of where you were!